apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 cd *hugegraph*/*tool*
 ```

-> note：${version} is the version, The latest version can refer to [Download Page](/docs/download/download), or click the link to download directly from the Download page
+> note: `${version}` is the version, The latest version can refer to [Download Page](/docs/download/download), or click the link to download directly from the Download page

 The general entry script for HugeGraph-Tools is `bin/hugegraph`, Users can use the `help` command to view its usage, here only the commands for one-click deployment are introduced.